Ignoring Files and Directories in Git (.gitignore)

 - IDE or text editor configuration files.

-.gitignore file is a plain text file in which each line contains a pattern for files or directories to ignore.
+.gitignore is a plain text file in which each line contains a pattern for files or directories to ignore.

-.gitignore uses globbing patterns to match filenames with wildcard characters.
+It uses globbing patterns to match filenames with wildcard characters.
 If you have files or directories containing a wildcard pattern, you can use a single backslash (

 \) to escape the character.